fortinet-fortisoar/solution-pack-gdpr-framework/docs/usage.md

     ![Risk Assessment Details](./res/risk-assessment-details.png)

-3. Details provided by DPO is reflected in the created data compliance record as shown, and the task is marked as complete.
+3. Details provided by DPO are reflected in the created data compliance record as shown, and the task is marked as complete.

     ![taskMarkedComplete](./res/task-marked-complete.png)

 ## Provide DPO and DPA Contact Details

-1. Open the **Submit Risk Assessment Information** Task and click the **Submit Risk Assessment Information** button.
+1. Open the **Provide DPO and DPA Contact Details** Task and click the **Provide DPO and DPA Contact Details** button.

 2. Similarly, Collect DPO and DPA contact details under **Provide DPO and DPA Contact Details** Task